rish-16/rish-16.github.io/_posts/2022-04-24-expressive-gnns.md

 ---
-title: '[WIP] Expressive GNNs and Where To Find Them'
+title: 'Expressive GNNs and How To Tame Them'
 date: 2022-04-24
 permalink: /posts/expressive-gnns/
 tags: